alessandro9110/Crawler-Youtube/README.md

 # Crawler Youtube
 PHP Script for Youtube.

-Th script creates a Gephi file.
+The script creates a Gephi file.